Monty/IMDb_xref/README.md

 have the opportunity to review results before committing.
 If you are just playing around, answer no to relevant prompts, or `rm -rf` the directory when you're done.

+If you don't enter a name on the command line, it will prompt you to enter one.
+If you are on a Mac, just double-click on **Generate Filmography** in the "macOS commands" directory.

 ### Automate the entire process

 Once you've [installed the software](#installation), simply run